 Family Rules are very easy to see when you decide to look for them.
 They are the (generally) unspoken expectations passed from generation to generation.
 I am not talking about things like basic manners and human etiquette.
 Qualities like gratitude, hard work, and respect are not dysfunctional expectations to put on a child.

 Family Rules are the things that cause you to worry about making personal choices that would disrupt the family peace.
 You might even get called “a black sheep” for deciding that you are not going to co-operate with the dysfunction.

 It can be scary to analyze the people that you love and trusted to care for you.
 The ones who cared for you (or at minimum, kept you alive!) from your earliest memories.
 And the truth is, when we start to question our early beliefs, we can make those closest to us very uncomfortable.

 The fastest route to uncovering and breaking dysfunctional family patterns is to commit to seeing what must be seen.

 Think of it like this: you are getting into a passenger plane that will fly you through your thoughts and behaviors.
-For this ride, you have a window seat, clear skies and you are emotionally ready to see the true landscape below you.
+For this ride, you have a window seat with clear skies, and you are emotionally ready to see the actual landscape below you.

 Is My Family Dysfunctional?